celest-dev/website/docs/functions/exceptions.md

 }
 ```

-You can then throw these exceptions in your functions whenever needed as shown below.
+You can then throw these exceptions in your Celest Functions whenever needed as shown below.

 ```dart
 import 'package:celest/celest.dart';